eunice-chan/DataX-SCET/README.md

 | Supervised_Models.ipynb       | Initial formulation as a supervised learning task using a Support Vector Multi-Output Regression and a Decision Tree Multi-Output Regression  |
 | Collaborative_Filtering.ipynb | Second solution attempt using collaborative filtering. |
 | Future_Direction.ipynb        | Prototype of how it would interact with live events (a future direction). |

+# Demo
+A demo can be found [here](https://modern-productive-cheque.glitch.me).
+The associated code is uploaded to the repository, but can also be found [here](https://glitch.com/edit/#!/modern-productive-cheque).